Haneda Airport: Facilities

-Haneda Airport has three passenger terminals.
-Terminal 1 and 2 are connected by an underground walkway.
+Haneda Airport has three passenger terminals with 71 gates with jet bridges.
+Terminals 1 and 2 are connected by an underground walkway.
 A free inter-terminal shuttle bus connects all terminals on the landside.
-Route A runs between Terminal 1 and 2 every four minutes and Route B runs oneway from Terminal 3, 2, 1, then back to Terminal 3 every four minutes.

-Haneda Airport is open 24 hours, although Terminal 1 and the domestic flight areas of Terminal 2 are only open from 5:00 am to 12:00 am.
-Terminal hours may be extended to 24-hour operation due to StarFlyer's late-night and early-morning service between Haneda and Kitakyushu, which began in March 2006.
+Terminal 1 and the domestic flight areas of Terminal 2 are only open from 5:00 am to 12:00 am.
 Terminal 3 and the international flight area of Terminal 2 are open 24 hours a day.